wearemd/static-site-starter/README.md

 `yarn install`

 ## Gulp tasks
-Because you can't natively document your Gulp tasks, they are wrapped with [Make](https://www.gnu.org/software/make/).
-Type `make help` to get a documented list of Gulp tasks.
+Because you can't natively document Gulp tasks, they are wrapped with [Make](https://www.gnu.org/software/make/).
+Type `make help` to get a documented list of available tasks.

 ### Serve
 `make`: Serve `./site` with livereload on [localhost:3000](http://localhost:3000)